albertw/pyskyx/README.md

 ## Status

-Done (for now - see whats implemented in the code):
+Done (for now see whats implemented in the code):
 * TCP connection and sending of arbitrary commands.
 * Find command
 * TheSkyXAction & basic sky6ObjectInformation

+Untested:
+* closed loop slew
+* connect/disconnect scope
+* connect/disconnect camera

 TODO:
 * All telescope slewing
 * All camera etc. settings
-* All image capture including closed loop slew
+* All image capture

-May Dos:
-* ObjectInformation if there are multiple objects.
-* Any other Classes listed at http://www.bisque.com/scripttheskyx/annotated.html

 ## Usage
 ```